Port Killer

 // Lessons Learned

-- 03The best tools solve your own annoyances first.
-I built this because I was literally asking AI assistants to run lsof commands for me multiple times a day.
-That friction was the entire product spec.
-If you're repeatedly doing something tedious, that's a signal.
+- 03Build tools that solve your own annoyances.
+I was asking AI to run lsof for me multiple times a day.